evanrinehart/hs-faq/README.md

 ## How do I convert a string to a number?

-- The standard function `read` can convert a string to a type that implements the Read class.
+- The standard function `read` can convert a string to any type that implements the Read class.
 However this should be considered quick and dirty because a badly formatted string will cause a crash.
+You can predict this by looking at the type `read :: Read a => String -> a` which does not include a way to indicate a parse error.
-- The module Text.Read contains a function `readMaybe` which will return Nothing instead of crashing and is a better idea for production code.
+- The module Text.Read contains a function `readMaybe :: Read a => String ->
+Maybe a` which will return Nothing instead of crashing and is a better idea for production code.
 - For parsing numbers contained within other textual data, the parsing library you use will have appropriate combinators for various numeric formats.